Background

 12. God is a lazy man’s answer.

 This one is only said by a person who has no comprehension of what the serious arguments for God’s existence actually are and assumes it’s all “God of the gaps” fallacies.
-Returning to The God Delusion, Dawkins dismisses the first three of Aquinas’ five ways by saying that they all argue things need to have a beginning, so God had to start them.
+My favorite example is The God Delusion, wherein Dawkins dismisses the first three of Aquinas’ five ways by saying that they all argue things need to have a beginning, so God had to start them.
 This is, of course, exactly the opposite of Aquinas’ first three arguments.
+Dawkins wrote an entire book on a subject he didn’t even bother to study, and millions of people ate it up without looking deeper into it.
+That’s a lazy man’s answer.
 Serious atheist philosophers like Graham Oppy simply refer to theism and atheism as a reasonable disagreement.
 It’s only the people who have no earthly idea what they’re talking about who suggest theism is an inherently flawed answer.

 13. Religion is just faith and indoctrination.